The Danger of Mixing the Old and New Covenants

 Such words have ruined many lives.
 From the angry pulpits, overbearing relatives, and friends who’ve found religion, opening up the Bible randomly and applying the words to our lives and others can cause carnage–if we aren’t separating the Covenants.
 We’re missing the point of Jesus Christ’s entire life when we combine the Old Covenant with the New Covenant.

-Christ came to teach the full extent of the Old Covenant–the Law–not to abolish it but reveal the true standard to the self-righteous people who believed they were actually living by it (see Matthew 5:17).
+Christ came to teach the full extent of the Old Covenant–the Law–not to destroy it but reveal the true standard to the self-righteous people who believed they were actually living by it (see Matthew 5:17).
 This is why some of the red letters can be very deadly.
 They were supposed to be (see 2 Corinthians 3:6).
 When Jesus taught Law He was setting people up for failure so that they’d lean toward faith in Him alone.

 Jesus never mixed the two Covenants, but instead, explained the paradoxes.
 Who are we to say He was exaggerating as He gave very difficult–no, impossible–behavior passages?
 Not once did He say, “Give it your best shot and God will grade you on a curve,” never.
 He said, “You must be absolutely perfect like God if you want to live by the Law.
 Here’s the standard.
 Don’t you dare disregard a single commandment or you’ll be least in the kingdom and in danger of hell” (see Matthew 5 & 6).